KellerJordan/cifar10-airbench/README.md

 python -c "import airbench; airbench.warmup94(); airbench.train94()"
 ```

-`airbench94_compiled.py` and `airbench94.py` are equivalent (i.e., yield the same distribution of trained networks), and differ only in that the first uses `torch.compile` to improve GPU utilization.
+Note: `airbench94_compiled.py` and `airbench94.py` are equivalent (i.e., yield the same distribution of trained networks), and differ only in that the first uses `torch.compile` to improve GPU utilization.
 The former is intended for experiments where many networks are trained at once in order to amortize the one-time compilation cost.

 ## Motivation